jeremypedersen/latexHints/README.md

 =====

 You'll need a complete LaTeX environment to compile the .tex file.
 Right now I use a Mac, so my environment of choice is MacTex.
 You can [download MacTex here](https://tug.org/mactex/).

+If you're on Linux, I recommend [Texmaker](https://www.xm1math.net/texmaker/), with PDFLaTeX to product the PDF file.